-Deals with the policies and legal principles of the federal bank-ruptcy laws.
+Deals with the policies and legal principles of the federal bankruptcy laws.
 Focus is placed on claims cognizable in bankruptcy, the rejection and assumption of executory contracts, automatic stays, Chapter 11 reorganizations, "fresh start" rules, jurisdiction, and other matters.

-BAR ESSAY WRITING AND ANALYSIS (3 credits)
+BAR EXAM WRITING & ANALYSIS

+(3 credits)

-Focuses on honing and improving students' analytical and writing skills, with a special emphasis on the analytical and writing skills used for successful completion of the essay portion of the bar examination.
-Students will explore issue spotting techniques and methods of analysis; learn helpful tips for writing essay exams; receive personalized feedback on essays; and review the substantive law necessary to write the essay
+Focuses on honing and improving students' test-taking skills, with a special emphasis on the analytical and writing skills used for successful completion of the essay portion of the Bar Examination.
+Students will explore issue spotting techniques and methods of analysis; learn helpful tips for writing essay exams; practice multiple choice questions, receive personalized feedback on essays; and review the substantive law necessary to write the essay exam.